Sk3tch7y/Intercal/Project Docs/README.md

 ## User Stories
  - As a user, I want to get visualizations for lake data so that I can gain an understanding of water annual water flows in a given area
- - As a user, I want to flag issues with data I come across so that the manager of the site can fix an issue.
+ - As a admin, I want to flag issues with lakes I come across.
+ - As a admin, I want the system to show lakes with potential issues
  - As a user, I want to be able to sign into an account
- - As a user, I want a to be able to filter lakes based on locations or water levels
+ - As a user, I want a to be able to filter lakes based on names, lakes, or water levels
  - As a user, I want to be able to save certain lakes to my dashboard for convenient analysis
  - As a user, I want to be able to manage my personal dashboard in order to edit or remove certain elements
- - As an admin, I want to be able to manage users on the site
- - As an admin, I want to be able to remove/edit data with issues from in the database
- - As an admin, I want to be able to manage the dashboard view of normal users

 ## User Use Case Diagram: